 Suing Drunk Driver and Bar That Overserved Them

-The Rochlin Law Firm, Ltd. has successfully represented and fought for clients who have been hit head on by a drunk driver, and the persons or bar that wrongfully served them.
-When our client is injured in a drunk driver car accident, our lawyers strongly believe that the drunk driver, and if necessary the bar, should be held accountable.
+The Rochlin Law Firm, Ltd. lawyers have successfully represented and fought for clients who have been hit head on by a drunk driver, and the persons or bar that wrongfully served them.
+When our client is injured in a drunk driver car accident, our attorneys strongly believe that the drunk driver, and if necessary the bar, should be held accountable.
 Our MN personal injury lawyers have considerable experience obtaining the necessary expert and investigative documentation to prove a case against the drunk driver and the irresponsible liquor establishment.
-If you have been injured because a MN drunk driver crossed the median and hit you head on, or otherwise caused your accident – or one of your loved ones has been killed in a drunk driving car crash – please speak with a lawyer at our office for a free consultation.
+If you have been injured because a MN drunk driver crossed the median and hit you head on, or otherwise caused your accident – or one of your loved ones has been killed in a drunk driving car crash – please call us and speak with a lawyer at our office for a free consultation.
 An attorney can meet with you to discuss your drunk driver car accident case at our offices in Minneapolis, Woodbury, and Edina.
 Our attorneys will also meet with you at your home if you have been hit by a drunk driver in St. Paul MN, Forest Lake, Lake Elmo, Brooklyn Park, Brooklyn Center, Anoka MN, Plymouth, Rogers, Chanhassen, Chaska, Burnsville, Richfield, and other cities throughout Minnesota.